mickey7799/SearchRestaurants/README.md

 ### Getting Started

 Clone/download the repository on your local machine.
-Create a config.js file in components folder by going to ![Yelp developer]https://www.yelp.com/developers/v3/manage_app and get the API Key.
+Create a config.js file in components folder by going to [Yelp developer](https://www.yelp.com/developers/v3/manage_app) and get the API Key.

 In config.js file write
 `export const apiKey = "YOUR_YELP_API_KEY";`

 ##### Install dependencies